Table Of Contents

 How to manage active namespaces

-kubens “your preferred namespace”
+kubens, “your preferred namespace”

 Now, when you run your “view resource” command, you’ll be able to find it where you created it.

-How to cross namespace communication
+How to enable cross-namespace communication

 But what if you have a service with the same name across multiple namespaces?
 In that case, use the DNS address in its expanded form.
 The common pattern looks like this: